Home » Couch to 5k

 Make sure others can see you

 Wear bright colours, such as yellow.
-You can get a gilet to wear on top of whatever else you’re wearing or a bright hat.
+You can get a gilet or a bright hat on top of whatever else you’re wearing.

 Wear clothes with a reflective strip which shines off car headlights.
 They are cheap enough so there’s no excuse not to wear one of these especially as it won’t add to your clothing (it won’t make you warmer).